 Garisenda and Asinelli are the names of the towers that rise high above the city.
 Their historical purpose was military.
 Both towers are leaning, the Garisenda more than its big sister Asinelli.
-The latter one is also the tallest one and you can climb all the way to the top via 498 steps.
+The latter can climbed and after 498 steps you can enjoy a phenomenal view.

-The girls weren’t sure if they would be able to keep up with the pace on the stairs so we didn’t buy tickets in advance.
+Or at least we think you can. 🙂 The girls weren’t sure if they would be able to keep up with the pace on the stairs so we didn’t buy tickets in advance.
 And you need to pre-book a timeslot in order to access the tower, there’s no onsite ticketing office.
 We therefore decided to admire the towers from the outside.
-As you can see in this video, the panorama from the top is amazing.
+But don’t be disappointed because we found this video, showing the amazing panorama from the top.
 So, if you’re up to it during your future visit, go for it!

-The girls loved the colorful street art in Zamboni Street, telling the story of South America.
+The girls loved the colorful street art in Via Zamboni, telling the story of South America.
 You can admire it right across Palazzo Pogni, housing not only the headquarters of the University of Bologna and of the rector of the university but also 5 museums amongst which the Aldovrandi Museum and the Astronomical Tower Museum.